Cannes Lions Winners Of 2019 (2 From India!)

 It is that time of the year again when more than 11,000 delegates from over 90 countries gather to celebrate the best of creativity in brand communication, discuss industry issues and network with one another.
 The Cannes Lions International Festival of Creativity (formerly the International Advertising Festival) is a global event for those working in creative communications, advertising and related fields.
 Advertising and creative communications industry considers this to be the largest gathering.

 Each year these winners inspire us with their super-creative ideas.
-Here are some of the winners and their ideas that we loved from this year’s Cannes Lions Festival 2019:-
+Here are some of the winners and their ideas that we loved from Cannes Lions Festival 2019.

 1) The Open Door Project

 Less than half of India’s children from 6-14 ages go to school.
-To curb this, FCB Ulka created ‘The Open Door Project’ for The Millennium School.
+To improve the numbers, FCB Ulka created ‘The Open Door Project’ for The Millennium School.
 The way this works is, regular kids finish their classes by 2 PM every day.
-Post that this private school opens its doors for the underprivileged kids in its surroundings and gives them free education.
-Within a couple of months of launch of this campaign, The Open Door Project gathered participants from almost 55 schools across the country.
+Post that, this private school opens its doors for the underprivileged kids in its surroundings and gives them free education.
+Within a couple of months launching the campaign, The Open Door Project gathered participants from almost 55 schools across the country.
 An earned media spend of nearly 11 Million Rupees.
-And most importantly, underprivileged children received quality education and a chance to better their lives.
+And most importantly, underprivileged children receiving quality education and a chance to better their lives.